nosovk/flowershow/content/Projects/KBC/tr-login-issue.md

 }
 ```

-It means, that now there is now way to login into product using confirmation link.
+It means, that now there is no way to login into the product using confirmation link.

+We expect — that user can use confirmation token on an nay active mirror.